Marais des Cygnes Massacre Site

 In the 20th century, Linn County faced challenges such as the Great Depression and the decline of the agricultural industry.
 However, the county remained resilient and adapted to changing economic conditions.
 Today, Linn County continues to be a rural community with a strong agricultural focus.
 Its rich history is preserved in various historical sites, including the Mine Creek Battlefield State Historic Site, which commemorates the important Civil War battle that took place in the county.

-This timeline provides a condensed summary of the historical journey of Linn County, Kansas.
+This timeline provides a concise overview of the key events in the history of Linn County, Kansas.

 • 1855 - Linn County, Kansas is established.